dekHabbo/habboAPI/README.md

 ##### Request

-To create a new account, replace `USERNAME` in the request body with the desired username.
+To create a new account, replace `TESTNAME` in the request body with the desired username.

 ```javascript
 fetch("https://www.habbo.com/api/user/avatars", {